jdonini/Dotfiles/installer/instructions.md

         *Install wireplumber instead of pipewire-media-session
         * Use xdg-desktop-portal-gtk

-  * Important: Install zramd and mullvad-vpn manually after this, as they tend to have issues in installer script

 21. Configure grub to work with MSI fan

  > sudo nvim /etc/default/grub